romansource/shader-job/README.md

 }
 ```
 After installation:
 - Addressables will be added automatically.
 If you plan to make a Player build, open Window → Asset Management → Addressables → Groups and Build → New Build → Default Build Script to generate content.
-- Rebuild when you change kernels/lambdas that affect generated assets.

-- In Editor, Addressables can pull from the Asset Database directly.
+> **Note:** Rebuild when you change kernels/lambdas that affect generated assets.
+In Editor, Addressables can pull from the Asset Database directly.
 In a Player, assets must be packed into Addressables content, hence the build step.

 ## Quick start